-As no GPS-tagged cuckoos were positively resighted in 2019, the option was exercised to band birds at a site with no previous banding, and two nesting adults at YEW were captured and banded near the nest on August 8 (table 8).
-Additionally, 10 chicks were opportunistically banded from low nests (table 8).
+As no GPS-tagged cuckoos were positively resighted in 2020, the option was exercised to band birds at a site with no previous banding.
+At the request of Reclamation, banders attempted to recapture the adults at LDCA nest #1.
+One attempt was made on July 5, with no captures.
+On July 6, the female was captured near the nest, banded, and released (table 8), with both adults later seen returning to the nest area.
+Additionally, five chicks were opportunistically banded from low nests (table 8).